 Atmospheric circulation leaves few direct traces in the geological record, making reconstructions of this crucial element of the climate system inherently difficult.
-Here, we produce a regional Mediterranean synthesis of palaeoproxy data from sea-surface to alpine altitudes.
-This provides - for the first time - a detailed observational context of change in the three-dimensional structure of atmospheric circulation between the Last Glacial Maximum (LGM; ~23-19 ka) and Present.
-The synthesis reveals evidence for frequent cold polar air incursions, topographically channelled into the northwestern Mediterranean.
+We produced a regional Mediterranean synthesis of paleo-proxy data from the sea surface to alpine altitudes.
+This provides a detailed observational context for change in the three-dimensional structure of atmospheric circulation between the Last Glacial Maximum (LGM, ~23,000 to 19,000 years ago) and the present.
+The synthesis reveals evidence for frequent cold polar air incursions, topographically channeled into the northwestern Mediterranean.
 Anomalously steep vertical temperature gradients in the central Mediterranean imply local convective precipitation.
-We find the LGM patterns to be analogous, though amplified, to previously reconstructed phases of enhanced meridional winter circulation during the Maunder Minimum (Little Ice Age).
+We find the LGM patterns to be analogous, though amplified, to previously reconstructed phases of enhanced meridional winter circulation during the Maunder Minimum (the Little Ice Age).

-Mediterranean climate is determined by an interplay between atmospheric and marine processes, and strongly differentiated regional topography (1).
-A wealth of palaeoclimate data is available from archives recording conditions at the sea surface and on land at various altitudes, making the Mediterranean one of the few regions in the world where the thermal and dynamical structure of the lower atmosphere could be reconstructed for certain past intervals (2).
+editerranean climate is determined by an interplay between atmospheric and marine processes and strongly differentiated regional topography (1).
+A wealth of paleoclimate data is available from archives recording conditions at the sea surface and on land at various altitudes, making the Mediterranean one of the few regions in the world where the thermal and dynamical structure of the lower atmosphere could be reconstructed for certain past intervals (2).
 Such reconstructions are invaluable for validation of the atmospheric component in climate models (3).
-Recent attempts to compare model simulations with regional proxy data over Europe during the LGM revealed significant disagreement, both among the models and between models and palaeodata (4, 5), highlighting the need for modelindependent constraints on past regional climatic patterns.
+Recent attempts to compare model simulations with regional proxy data over Europe during the Last Glacial Maximum (LGM) revealed substantial disagreement, both among the models and between models and paleodata (4, 5), highlighting the need for model-independent constraints on past regional climatic patterns.

 The state of the atmosphere in the past is inherently difficult to reconstruct.
-Proxies from oceanic sediments record mainly large-scale atmospheric patterns (6) and terrestrial proxy-data, e.g., from peat bogs or lake sediments, can be biased by local climate, including temperature inversion and interannual variability (7, 8).
-The equilibrium line altitude (ELA) of glaciers contains information on the vertical structure of the atmosphere, which can be reconstructed by in-situ dating of glacial advances and retreats.
-Small temperate glaciers in circum-Mediterranean mountain chains are (and were) exposed to well-mixed air masses and are known to have been sensitive to even small changes of the ELA, typically responding by advance or retreat within several years to decades (9, 10).
+Proxies from oceanic sediments record mainly large-scale atmospheric patterns (6); and terrestrial proxy data, such as those from peat bogs or lake sediments, can be biased by local climate, including temperature inversion and interannual variability (7, 8).
+The equilibrium line altitude (ELA) of glaciers contains information on the vertical structure of the atmosphere, which can be reconstructed by in situ dating of glacial advances and retreats.
+Small temperate glaciers in circum-Mediterranean mountain chains are (and were) exposed to well-mixed air masses and are known to have been sensitive to even small changes of the ELA, typically responding by advancing or retreating within periods ranging from several years to decades (9, 10).